Medicaid Is A Constantly Changing Process

 Do I Need To Hire A Medicaid Planner?

 Many families wonder if it is really necessary to hire a Medicaid planner.
 Hiring a Medicaid Planner is not always necessary.
 However, for many situations it is prudent, cost-effective and strongly advised.
 The decision should be based on a family’s specific situation.
-As an example, Medicaid has a countable asset limit of approximately $2,000.
-It is not necessary to hire a planner if the applicant has less than that amount and free application assistance is available.
-If the applicant has countable assets one should probably retain paid Medicaid planning help.
-If the applicant has countable assets, then it is probably prudent to retain a Medicaid planner as the planning techniques become considerably more complicated.
+As an example, Medicaid has a countable asset limit to determine eligibility.
+It is not necessary to hire a planner if the applicant has less than the amount required for eligibility and therefore free application assistance may be available.
+If the applicant has countable assets above that limit, then it is probably prudent to retain a Medicaid planner as the planning techniques become considerably more complicated.
+We can do a free assessment and consult you on whether or not your case requires the expertise of a paid professional.

 How Much Does A Medicaid Planner Cost?

 The average cost of working with a Medicaid planning professional is less than the cost of one month’s care in a nursing home.
-There is a wide variety of costs associated with engaging a Medicaid Planner; this is due to the type of Planner as well as the needs of the applicant.
+There is a wide variety of costs associated with engaging a Medicaid Planner; this is due to the type of planner as well as the needs of the applicant.
 With some planners, there are no costs associated with their services (though applicants should be cautious in this situation).
-At the other end of spectrum are Elder law Attorneys whose fees can be as high as $5,000-$8,000.
+At the other end of spectrum are Elder Law Attorneys whose fees can be as high as $5,000-$10,000.
 This is a high cost for a family that is struggling to pay for care.
-However, as Attorneys will point out, this is less than the cost of one month of nursing home care.
-Persons retaining a Medicaid Planner should ask if the Planner will guarantee acceptance into the Medicaid program.
+However, as Attorneys will point out, this is also less than the cost of one month of nursing home care.
+Persons retaining a Medicaid Planner should ask if the planner will guarantee acceptance into the Medicaid program.

 How Does The Medicaid Planning Process Work?